aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 17. In the **Object Explorer** pane, right-click the **medical** database and, in the right-click menu, click **New Query**.

-18. From the query window, run the following query by clicking on **Execute** to verify that the data that loaded into the database from the console app is encrypted.
+18. From the query window, run the following query by clicking on **Execute** to verify that the data loaded into the database from the console app is encrypted.

     ```sql
     SELECT FirstName, LastName, SSN, BirthDate FROM Patients;